OpenMoonRay/openmoonray-docs/docs/moonray/maps/OpenVdbMap.md

           | quadratic = 2 (default)

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The type of interpolation to use when sampling the vdb</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The type of interpolation to use when sampling the vdb</p>

     <h3>openvdb_geometry</h3>